yhay81/circleci-meetup/README.md

 ### 5.See what circleCI did.

-You can see results, variables, cashing.
+You can see results, variables, cashing from circleCI builds page [https://circleci.com/dashboard](https://circleci.com/dashboard).
 And see comment_from_circleci.js and config.yml.

 `.circleci/comment_from_circleci.js` is similar to `.circleci/comment_from_local.js`